 Bryce View Lodge is another of the best options for where to stay in Bryce Canyon.
 Its rooms are very well equipped and quite spacious.
 The breakfast is one of the best in the area.

 Bryce Canyon Resort is the best option if you’re looking for cheap accommodation in Bryce Canyon, and it’s just 5 minutes from the airport.

 Its rooms are simpler, but they have the essentials: TV, private bathroom, living room, furniture, and large beds.
 The hotel has a restaurant that serves Western food and has a swimming pool.

 Bryce Canyon Resort is an 8-minute drive from the Bryce Canyon National Park entrance.

 In Tropic, there are a wide variety of hotels where you can stay in Bryce Canyon without being far from the national park.
 This town is 18 kilometers from Bryce Canyon, which means you’ll be only 15 minutes away.

 It’s one of the neighboring towns closest to Bryce, so staying here is very convenient.
 Besides, accommodation prices are lower than in Bryce, as are restaurants, grocery stores, etc.

 These are the best accommodation options in Tropic:

 Panguitch is another town located 41 kilometers from Bryce, that is, 34 minutes by car.

-Although it is a little farthest compared with the previous option, here you can find cheap hotels near Bryce Canyon, making it an alternative that many visitors consider.
+Although it’s a little further compared to the previous option, here you’ll find cheap hotels near Bryce Canyon, making it an alternative that many visitors consider.